 Talise can manipulate the elements with ease.
 But if she clings to the past, her future will crumble.
-Fans of Red Queen and Avatar the Last Airbender will love this heart-wrenching dystopian fantasy.
+Perfect for fans of Throne of Glass and Shadow and Bone!

 It’s an honor to train at the academy.